 Testosterone helps control your body’s muscle-making and fat-burning activities, as well as other aspects of metabolism.
 EverlyWell’s Women’s Health Test measures free testosterone as opposed to total testosterone.

-Testosterone levels need to fall within a normal range – not too high or too low – for optimal wellness.
+Your testosterone level needs to fall within a normal range – not too high or too low – for optimal wellness.
 When testosterone gets too low, you might experience thinning hair, dry skin, mood changes, and – over the long-term – sexual dysfunction and bone loss.

 What about too much testosterone?
 In this case, you might experience acne, menstrual irregularities, and hair growth in parts of your body that hair normally doesn’t grow.
 Over time, too much testosterone in a woman can contribute to diabetes, obesity, infertility, and more.